Nintendo Switch Black Friday deals 2021: Bundles, cheap games and more | CNN Underscored

 Black Friday is always a great time to snag a Nintendo Switch or some discounted games and accessories, and that’s especially true this year.
-Nintendo’s beloved home console is finally somewhat easy to find again after a year of shortages (unless you want the shiny new OLED model), and there are some new bundles out there that will get you games and extras right out of the box.
+Nintendo’s beloved home console is finally somewhat easy to find again after a year of shortages (unless you want the shiny new OLED model), and there’s a new bundle this year that gets you lots of useful extras right out of the box.

 On top of that, some of the absolute best Switch games out there are significantly discounted, as are plenty of useful accessories for enhancing family game nights or playing on the go.
 Ready to play?
 Here are the best Switch savings we’ve spotted so far.